fiendskull9/SpaceShooter/man/spaceshooter.6.md

 You can find all the files and additional information at `<http://www.talula.demon.co.uk/allegro>`

-## INSTALLATION

-SpaceShooter is distributed as source code.
-Install with:

-    $ git clone git://github.com/AlexBio/SpaceShooter.git
-    $ cd SpaceShooter
-    $ ./bootstrap
-    $ ./configure
-    $ make
-    # make install

-Debian (.deb) packages for i386 and amd64 architectures and source tarball are also available at `<http://github.com/AlexBio/SpaceShooter/downloads>`

 ## BUGS

 Please report any bugs or feature requests to GitHub issues tracker at `<http://github.com/AlexBio/SpaceShooter/issues>`.

 ## SUPPORT

 You can look for information at:

   * Homepage